About the Fellowship

 Between Parliament sessions, Fellows will continue to support their MPs on any research work that is requested of them.
 This may include, among other things, research for standing committee meetings and preparation for the next Parliament session.
 In addition, PRS will conduct workshops on important topics where Fellows can interact with experts and policy makers.
 This year, workshops were conducted on a wide range of public policy related subjects such as Health, Education, Agriculture, Climate Change, Technology policy, Budgets & Public Finances.

 Working with the Member of Parliament (MP)

 The MPs who will be part of this Fellowship are those who are actively engaged in Parliament.
-The pool of MPs will include MPs from both the Treasury and the Opposition, across all major parties, and from both Houses of Parliament.
-MPs participating in the Fellowship are often those that PRS has interacted with in the course of its work.
+MPs will be from both the Treasury and the Opposition, across all major parties, and from both Houses of Parliament.
 The assigning of LAMP Fellows to the MPs will be done on a random basis; no consideration will be given to the LAMP Fellow's political leanings, educational background or ideology.

 Yes.
 LAMP Fellows receive a stipend of Rs.
 20,000 per month during the course of the Fellowship.

 Since each LAMP Fellow will be working directly with the assigned MP, the designated work space will depend on the arrangement that the MP and LAMP Fellow arrive at.
 MPs do not have formal office spaces in Delhi.
 Most interaction, including professional or business meetings, happen in designated spaces within their residences.
 It will depend on a case by case basis whether the MP will want the LAMP Fellow to work out of the office space at his/her residence, or make other arrangements for office space.

 It is important that the MP be able to contact the LAMP Fellow for any research work at all reasonable hours even if they do not share office space.